NewsEventsSupportBackgroundPressMembersBio-dynamicRecipesLinksImagesOrganic

 Sharing an allotment seems to be the answer for many busy people nowadays.
 There are many advantages; the pleasure of working with a friend, sharing knowledge, skills and learning, not to mention the more practical aspects such as running costs, dividing the work load, and covering during holiday periods.
 We have decided not to divide the plot in separate areas, where each person is responsible for their part, but we have gone for the option that the work of the whole allotment is shared.

 The method of growing is organic and bio-dynamic where possible.
-To start off we have cultivated 4 allotments.

 home news events support background press